akabe/ocaml-numerical-analysis/README.md

-[QR decomposition](http://en.wikipedia.org/wiki/QR_decomposition) is to factorize matrix `A` into `QR` where `Q` is an orthogonal matrix and `R` is a right triangular matrix (a.k.a., an upper triangular matrix).
+[QR decomposition](http://en.wikipedia.org/wiki/QR_decomposition) is to factorize matrix `A` into `QR` where `Q` is an orthogonal matrix and `R` is a right triangular/trapezoidal matrix (a.k.a., an upper triangular matrix).
 QR decomposition is used for solving linear equations, eigenproblems, etc.

 - [Householder transformation](qr-decomposition/householder/):
   The implementation of this program is based on [Householder transformation](http://en.wikipedia.org/wiki/Householder_transformation).
-  If you do not have enough knowledge about QR decomposition algorithms, we recommend you to use this code rather than Gram-Schmidt version because the former can accept a rectangular matrix and can compute all columns in `Q` for rank-deficient matrix `A`.
+  We recommend you to use this code rather than Gram-Schmidt version because the former can accept a rectangular matrix and can compute all columns in `Q` for rank-deficient matrix `A`.

   - Compilation: `ocamlopt qr_householder.ml`